-Overview of authorization process
+Overview of workflow

 - Concurrent invitations to multiple users to review a request.

 - Approval by N of M authorizers (N is fewer than M).